The Australian Government is delivering record funding to schools – from $17.5 billion in 2017 to $32.5 billion in 2029.

-Use the school funding estimator to find out what this means for your school.
+Use the school funding estimator to find out what this means for your government school.

 To achieve this goal, the Government is delivering new funding arrangements to ensure that every student gets the resources they need, regardless of their background or where they live.

-Over the next 10 years total, Commonwealth investment in schools will increase by 77.1 per cent.
-On average, funding for each student will grow by 4.2 per cent each year over 2018 to 2027.
+Over 2018 to 2029, total Commonwealth investment in schools will increase by 85.3 per cent from a 2017 base.
+On average, funding for each student will grow by 4.2 per cent each year over this period.

 This funding means schools can continue to deliver – and expand – programs that are helping them support the children in their school who need it most.
 And the Australian Government will continue to work with states and territories on national reforms that improve the quality of schools.